lisamnash/kuramoto_vicsek/README.md

 - `nu` : Coefficient for alignment.
 The higher this coefficient, the quicker a bird will become aligned with its neighbors.
 If set to 0, the birds will not align.

--`max_dist` : The maximum distance a bird looks to align.
+- `max_dist` : The maximum distance a bird looks to align.
 Represented as faint circle in the movie output.

--`max_num` : Some researchers have actually found that in starling flocks the birds only pay attention to their 7 nearest neighbors despite flock density!
+- `max_num` : Some researchers have actually found that in starling flocks the birds only pay attention to their 7 nearest neighbors despite flock density!
 Here you can set the maximum number of birds that each bird will pay attention to (will look at closest `max_num` birds).

 ## Running the simulation
 To run the simulation, type the following :